vuhaininh/ChartReact/README.md

 ## Overview
-This repository contains a simple React project for data visualization
+This repository contains a simple React project for data visualization:
 * A chart showing the values per month
 * An indicator showing the values for the current month
 * An indicator showing the values compared to the previous month